fenago/puppet-course/quickstart/md/Lab_2.md

 explicitly, for the benefit of those reading the code, especially when there are lots of resources in a manifest file.

-In older versions of Puppet, resources were applied in a more or less arbitrary order, so it was much more important to express dependencies using `require`.
-Nowadays, you won\'t need to use it very much, and you\'ll mostly come across it in legacy code.

 Summary
 -------------------------

-In this lab, we\'ve seen how a manifest is made up of Puppet resources.
-You\'ve learned how to use Puppet\'s `file` resource to create and modify files, how to install packages using the `package` resource, and how to manage services with the `service` resource.
-We\'ve looked at the common package-file-service pattern and seen how to use the `notify` attribute on a resource to send a message to another resource indicating that its configuration has been updated.
+In this lab, we\'ve looked at the common package-file-service pattern and seen how to use the `notify` attribute on a resource to send a message to another resource indicating that its configuration has been updated.
 We\'ve covered the use of the